Trans-Olza: World War II

-On 1 September 1939 Nazi Germany invaded Poland, starting World War II in Europe, and subsequently made Zaolzie part of the Military district of Upper Silesia.
-On 26 October 1939 Nazi Germany unilaterally annexed Zaolzie as part of Landkreis Teschen.
+On 1 September 1939 Nazi Germany invaded Poland, starting World War II in Europe, and subsequently made Trans-Olza part of the Military district of Upper Silesia.
+On 26 October 1939 Nazi Germany unilaterally annexed Trans-Olza as part of Landkreis Teschen.
 During the war, strong Germanization was introduced by the authorities.
 The Jews were in the worst position, followed by the Poles.
 Poles received lower food rations, they were supposed to pay extra taxes, they were not allowed to enter theatres, cinemas, etc. Polish and Czech education ceased to exist, Polish organizations were dismantled and their activity was prohibited.
-Katowice's Bishop Adamski was deposed as apostolic administrator for the Catholic parishes in Zaolzie and on 23 December 1939 Cesare Orsenigo, nuncio to Germany, returned them to their original archdioceses of Breslau or Olomouc, respectively, with effect of 1 January 1940.
+Katowice's Bishop Adamski was deposed as apostolic administrator for the Catholic parishes in Trans-Olza and on 23 December 1939 Cesare Orsenigo, nuncio to Germany, returned them to their original archdioceses of Breslau or Olomouc, respectively, with effect of 1 January 1940.

-The German authorities introduced terror into Zaolzie.
+The German authorities introduced terror into Trans-Olza.
 The Nazis especially targeted the Polish intelligentsia, many of whom died during the war.
 Mass killings, executions, arrests, taking locals to forced labour and deportations to concentration camps all happened on a daily basis.
 The most notorious war crime was a murder of 36 villagers in and around Żywocice on 6 August 1944.
 This massacre is known as the Żywocice tragedy (Tragedia Żywocicka).
-The resistance movement, mostly composed of Poles, was fairly strong in Zaolzie.
+The resistance movement, mostly composed of Poles, was fairly strong in Trans-Olza.
 So-called Volksliste – a document in which a non-German citizen declared that he had some German ancestry by signing it; refusal to sign this document could lead to deportation to a concentration camp – were introduced.
 Local people who took them were later on enrolled in the Wehrmacht.
 Many local people with no German ancestry were also forced to take them.
-The World War II death toll in Zaolzie is estimated at about 6,000 people: about 2,500 Jews, 2,000 other citizens (80% of them being Poles) and more than 1,000 locals who died in the Wehrmacht (those who took the Volksliste).
-Also a few hundred Poles from Zaolzie were murdered by Soviets in the Katyn massacre.
+The World War II death toll in Trans-Olza is estimated at about 6,000 people: about 2,500 Jews, 2,000 other citizens (80% of them being Poles) and more than 1,000 locals who died in the Wehrmacht (those who took the Volksliste).
+Also a few hundred Poles from Trans-Olza were murdered by Soviets in the Katyn massacre.

-Percentage-wise, Zaolzie suffered the worst human loss from the whole of Czechoslovakia – about 2.6% of the total population.
+Percentage-wise, Trans-Olza suffered the worst human loss from the whole of Czechoslovakia – about 2.6% of the total population.